microsoft/Dynamics-365-FastTrack-Implementation-Assets/Field Service/Component Library/Vendor Self-Service/README.md

    - Assigns your designated license
    - Adds user to your designated security group
    - Creates bookable resource upon creation of user record
+5. Once the user accepts their invite, they can then login to the Field Service mobile app to do field work

 ### Syncing changes from vendor resources to backend bookable resources
 Fields on the Contact that have matching fields on the bookable resource sync automatically via plugin.
 The plugin is synchronous so any errors surfaced on the bookable resource will get presented to the vendor administrator.